 1. Download the .zip file (see Files at bottom of page) and extract it to the root of your USB drive.

-OR – for a version with PortableApps already added, download the PEStartup_Papps version.
+OR – for a version with PortableApps already added, download the PEStartup_Papps version (see bottom of page).

 You should have the following files/folders now present:

 - \TheOven_Startup.cmd (do NOT change the filename or it won’t be automatically found by WinPE)

 2. If you are not using the PortableApps version, you can add any other portable apps that you want to the \AIO\Tools folder – each different app in a separate folder.

 7Zip, imdisk and BootIce v1.3.4 are already included.

 If you already have portable apps in a different folder, you can leave them there.
 They just need to be somewhere on the USB drive.

 If you have the PortableApps version of my .zip download, you can add 32-bit portable apps by clicking on the Apps icon (best done under a full Windows OS)..